dpp0007/ten-days-of-voice-agents-2025/README.md

 **Built with ❤️ for the LiveKit Agents Challenge**

-*Enjoy your virtual coffee experience!* ☕✨
+*Enjoy your voice commerce experience!* 🛍️✨